TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 Bob is playing Alice, and Bob moves first.
 Each move by either player constrains the legal replies the opponent can make, until the game reaches a state at which no further legal moves are possible.
 These states are labelled in bold red text.
 The player whose turn it would be to move in that final state loses the game.

-The winning stratergy relies on find the path which leads to the other player being unable to make a legal move.
+The winning strategy relies on find the path which leads to the other player being unable to make a legal move.
 This written as a computational problem spec

 ---
 **Name**: GrundyMove